lbologna/hbp-sp6-guidebook/source/online_usecases/trace_analysis/syn_events_fit_user_data/syn_events_fit_user_data.rst

 |

 At this time, the only accepted format for the experimental file is a text file with time in the first column and individual traces in successive columns.
 All columns must be of the same length.

 |

-2. Fill the form with the values needed to write a configuration file: the number of traces in the experimental file, the protocol (voltage clamp amplitude and reversal potential of the synapse).
-The name of the parameters to be fitted, their initial values and allowed range of variation, exclusion rules, and an optional set of dependencies for other parameters are by default those corresponding to the model from NeuroInformatics Platform
+2. Fill in the form with the values needed to write a configuration file: the number of traces in the experimental file, the protocol (voltage clamp amplitude and reversal potential of the synapse).
+The name of the parameters to be fitted, their initial values and the allowed vatiation range, exclusion rules, and an optional set of dependencies for other parameters are by default those corresponding to the model from the NeuroInformatics Platform

 .. container:: bsp-container-center